-BENDEKA (bendamustine hydrochloride) injection contains no antimicrobial preservative.
-The admixture should be prepared as close as possible to the time of patient administration.
+BENDEKA contains no antimicrobial preservative.
+Prepare the admixture as close as possible to the time of patient administration.

-If diluted with 0.9% Sodium Chloride Injection, USP, or 2.5% Dextrose/0.45% Sodium Chloride Injection, USP, the final admixture is stable for 24 hours when stored refrigerated (2-8°C or 36-46°F) or for 6 hours when stored at room temperature (15-30°C or 59-86°F) and room light.
+If diluted with 0.9% Sodium Chloride Injection, USP, or 2.5% Dextrose/0.45% Sodium Chloride Injection, USP, the final admixture is stable for 24 hours when stored refrigerated (2°C to 8°C or 36°F to 46°F) or for 6 hours when stored at room temperature (15°C to 30°C or 59°F to 86°F) and room light.
 Administration of diluted BENDEKA (bendamustine hydrochloride) injection must be completed within this period of time.

-In the event that 5% Dextrose Injection, USP is utilized, the final admixture is stable for 24 hours when stored refrigerated (2-8°C or 36-46°F) or for only 3 hours when stored at room temperature (15-30°C or 59-86°F) and room light.
+In the event that 5% Dextrose Injection, USP is utilized, the final admixture is stable for 24 hours when stored refrigerated (2°C to 8°C or 36°F to 46°F) or for only 3 hours when stored at room temperature (15°C to 30°C or 59°F to 86°F) and room light.
 Administration of diluted BENDEKA must be completed within this period of time.

-Retain the partially used vial in original package to protect from light and store refrigerated (2-8°C or 36-46°F) if additional dose withdrawal from the same vial is intended.
+Retain the partially used vial in original package to protect from light and store refrigerated (2°C to 8°C or 36°F to 46°F) if additional dose withdrawal from the same vial is intended.

 BENDEKA is supplied in a multiple-dose vial.
 Although it does not contain any antimicrobial preservative, BENDEKA is bacteriostatic.
-The partially used vials are stable for up to 28 days when stored in its original carton under refrigeration (2-8°C or 36-46°F).
+The partially used vials are stable for up to 28 days when stored in its original carton under refrigeration (2°C to 8°C or 36°F to 46°F).
 Each vial is not recommended for more than a total of six (6) dose withdrawals.

-After first use, the partially used vial should be stored in the refrigerator in the original carton at 2°- 8°C or 36-46°F and then discarded after 28 days.
+After first use, store the partially used vial in the refrigerator in the original carton at 2°C to 8°C or 36°F to 46°F and then discard after 28 days.

 Dosage Forms And Strengths

-Injection: 100 mg/4 mL (25 mg/m2L) as a clear and colorless to yellow ready-to-dilute solution in a multiple-dose vial.
+100 mg/4 mL (25 mg/mL) as a clear and colorless to yellow ready-to-dilute solution in a multiple-dose vial.

 Storage And Handling

-BENDEKA (bendamustine hydrochloride) injection is a cytotoxic drug.
-Follow applicable special handling and disposal procedures.1 Care should be exercised in the handling and preparation of solutions prepared from BENDEKA (bendamustine hydrochloride) injection.
+BENDEKA (bendamustine hydrochloride) injection is a hazardous drug.
+Follow applicable special handling and disposal procedures.1 Care should be exercised in the handling and BENDEKA® (bendamustine hydrochloride) injection preparation of solutions prepared from BENDEKA (bendamustine hydrochloride) injection.
 The use of gloves and safety glasses is recommended to avoid exposure in case of breakage of the vial or other accidental spillage.
 If a solution of BENDEKA (bendamustine hydrochloride) injection contacts the skin, wash the skin immediately and thoroughly with soap and water.
 If BENDEKA (bendamustine hydrochloride) injection contacts the mucous membranes, flush thoroughly with water.

 BENDEKA (bendamustine hydrochloride) injection is supplied in individual cartons of 5 mL clear multiple-dose vials containing 100 mg of bendamustine hydrochloride as a clear, and colorless to yellow ready-to-dilute solution.

-Store BENDEKA (bendamustine hydrochloride) injection in refrigerator, 2°-8°C (36°-46°F).
+Store BENDEKA (bendamustine hydrochloride) injection in refrigerator, 2°C to 8°C (36°F to 46°F).
 Retain in original carton until time of use to protect from light.

-The following serious adverse reactions have been associated with bendamustine hydrochloride in clinical trials and are discussed in greater detail in other sections of the prescribing information.
+The following clinically significant adverse reactions have been associated with bendamustine hydrochloride in clinical trials and are discussed in greater detail in other sections of the prescribing information.